The 5 Most Important Payments Terms to Know Right Now

-EMV, a rather esoteric acronym that stands for “Europay, Mastercard, and Visa,” will soon become the technological standard for credit card processing in the U.S. In practice, what EMV describes is a transaction between a chip-enabled credit card (as opposed to a magnetic-stripe-only card) and an EMV-ready point-of-sale (POS) terminal or ATM.
+EMV® — developed and managed by American Express, Discover, JCB, Mastercard, UnionPay, and Visa — will soon become the technological standard for credit card processing in the U.S. In practice, what EMV describes is a transaction between a chip-enabled credit card (as opposed to a magnetic-stripe-only card) and an EMV-ready point-of-sale (POS) terminal or ATM.
 EMV cards, also known as “chip cards” or “smart cards,” are way harder to counterfeit than magnetic-stripe cards.
 The payment information on chip cards is stored on a secure chip that authenticates the card by talking back and forth in real time with the payment terminal.

 It’s not new technology, but it’s tried and true.
 EMV has been the standard for the majority of the world for years, helping to significantly reduce in-store fraud in those areas.

 The switch to EMV affects small businesses because you’ll need a new reader to be able to accept the new cards.
 Unfortunately, most of the solutions on the market right now are really expensive — and clunky (seriously, they look like the calculators you might have used in high school).
 But Square’s is different.
 It’s compact and looks sleek on your countertop.
 You can order yours here.